 For callers with hearing difficulties: from inside the UK use the Text Relay service on 18001 0871 468 0468; from outside the UK dial +44 151 494 1260 (text phone) and then ask the operator to dial 0871 468 0468.

-** In 2020/21 the fee is £17,510 for the first year of study.
+** In 2020/21 the fee was £17,510 for the first year of study.
+Fees for students commencing study in 2021/22 are to be confirmed.
 The institution reserves the right to increase your tuition fees annually to take account of the institution's increased costs of delivering educational services.
 The increase will normally be 2% but this is kept under review with reference to the RPI.
 If the institution intends to increase your tuition fees you will be advised of this alongside the published entry fee.

 You can spend four years completing your degree by undertaking a work placement between completing Part 2 and entering Part 3.
 The degree title awarded would be: BSc Criminology and Psychology with Integrated Professional Training.